Gigaspaces/xap-docs/site/content/xap/12.0/dev-dotnet/query-sql.markdown

 Note that in `query1` the `Num` property is used both for routing and matching.

 In some scenarios we may want to execute the query on a specific partition without matching the routing property (e.g. blocking operation).
-Starting 8.0.1, this can be done via the `Routing` property:
+This can be done via the `Routing` property:

 ```csharp
 SqlQuery<MyClass> query = new SqlQuery<MyClass>("Num > 3");
 query.Routing = 1;
 MyClass[] result = space.ReadMultiple<MyClass>(query);
 ```

 # Limitations